Are you a refugee in need of support? Get Help Here

 woman shares her success story to a friend as a refugee entrepreneur

 Jessy* is seeing positive changes in her life and her business.
 “Life before wasn’t easy.
 It wasn’t easy to get food.
 It wasn’t easy to pay rent,” she told us.
 Jessy benefitted from Business Development Skills (BDS) training and two separate business grants from RefugePoint in 2020 to enhance her nail and makeup business.
-“The
+“The training on how to run a business was great.
+It has really helped me,” Jessy said.

 Cultural Idioms of Distress; Refugees’ Perspectives